-The fund methodically exercised its voting rights.
-The fund also engaged with the management of companies on material ESG issues.
+The fund engaged with the management of companies on material ESG issues.

 Sustainable Investments:

 Pictet Asset Management used a proprietary framework as well as the objectives of the EU Taxonomy to define sustainable investments.

 The fund invested in securities financing economic activities that substantially contributed to environmental and/or social objectives such as: